Bakersfield Night Sky - January 4, 2014

 Along the way of creating this 3D map of the Galaxy and its history, Gaia will also find thousands of new exoplanets from the wobbling motions of the stars, as well as tens of thousands of new asteroids in our solar system, including some of which will be near-Earth objects.
 Other discoveries will be failed stars called brown dwarfs and many thousands of supernova explosions in distant galaxies.
 Also, very precise measurements of space warps from the gravity of massive objects will enable us to test key parts of Einstein's General Theory of Relativity.
 By the end of five years Gaia will have generated over one petabyte of data.
 A petabyte is a million gigabytes or about 200,000 DVDs worth of data.
 Another research part of Gaia is figuring out how to process and analyze such a huge amount of data.

 Those are the science reasons for the Gaia mission but why is it worth doing?
 One question I hear often is why do we spend billions of dollars on space exploration when it could be spent helping people here on Earth.
 Leaving aside the fact that there are many tens of thousands of people directly employed in the U.S. in space exploration (scientists, engineers, machinists, and clerical/information technology support personnel), we do need some perspective on the money spent in space exploration compared to other human endeavors.
-The data I have are about what the United States spends on space exploration, so I'll talk about NASA and let the Europeans ask about Gaia and the ESA funding.
+The data I have is about what the United States spends on space exploration, so I'll talk about NASA and let the Europeans ask about Gaia and the ESA funding.
 According to figures from the Office of Management and Budget, NASA's budget accounts for about 1.4% of the part of the federal budget that is negotiated between the President and Congress.
 This negotiated part does not include the over $2.2 trillion spent on mandatory programs like Social Security, Medicare, and Medicaid.
 The top line items in the negotiated part of the federal budget include about 50% spent on defense, 6% spent on health and human services, 6% spent on education, 3% spent on housing and urban development, and 2% spent on agriculture.
 About a third of NASA's tiny 1.4% slice is spent on science and the rest is spent on things like aeronautics (airplanes and air traffic control research), commercial spaceflight, rocket propulsion systems, International Space Station, STEM education, etc. Technology invented for space exploration and space travel finds its way into applications in our everyday lives here on Earth in what are called "spin-offs technologies".
-In the health and medical applications area, the spin-off technologies include things like LEDs in medical therapies, infrared ear thermometers, ventricular assist devices, artificial limbs, invisible braces, scratch-resistant lenses, space blankets, etc. There are numerous others in the areas of transportation, public safety, environmental and agricultural reousrces, computer technology, and industrial productivity.
-See http://spinoff.nasa.gov for more about the spin-offs or www.nasa.gov/offices/oct/home/feature_economic_impact.html for a state-by-state economic impact.
+In the health and medical applications area, the spin-off technologies include things like LEDs in medical therapies, infrared ear thermometers, ventricular assist devices, artificial limbs, invisible braces, scratch-resistant lenses, space blankets, etc. There are numerous others in the areas of transportation, public safety, environmental and agricultural resources, computer technology, and industrial productivity.
+Visit the NASA Spinoff website for more about the spin-offs.
 Overall, a variety of estimates of NASA's benefit to the economy range from three to ten dollars generated for every dollar spent in NASA research.
 Regardless of the measure used, it is a net gain.
 In the private sector there are tens of billions of dollars spent by consumers on movie and sports ticket sales alone.
 There is plenty of money available to solve our social health, education, and poverty problems; it is just a matter of how we choose to allocate what we have.

 These economic arguments may satisfy the accountant/business part of us but it misses the more fundamental reason why we spend time and money on space exploration.
 When I visited family over the winter break, I attended the Christmas Eve service at the church where my brother is the pastor.
 Among the topics of his sermon was Gaia and why we're "chasing after a billion stars".
 He didn't know the science reasons behind Gaia but he did know the deeper reason for the mission and why we explore.
 He said that we explore because we're curious.
 It is that curiosity that drew us out of the caves.
 It is that curiosity that pulled us up the hill to gaze out at the sea and curiosity that pushed us to find out what lay beyond the sea.
 It is that same curiosity that draws us beyond our terrestrial bounds.
 Whether you believe this curiosity of humans is a God-given gift or that it is a trait enhanced through millions of years of evolution, you cannot deny that curiosity is built into us.
 At a deep mental or spiritual level we get great pleasure in trying to satisfy our curiosity.
 So in the vernacular of the day, we explore because it's cool!